4.3 Groups, Social Influence, and Relationships

 - Use group-process concepts to improve safety and participation.

-- Consider role strain, status, norms, and accountability when behavior occurs in teams.
+- Weigh role strain, status, norms, and accountability when behavior occurs in teams.

-Social influence questions often reward systems thinking.
-Behavior can be maintained by roles, incentives, norms, power, and expectations.
-Good clinical practice asks how those forces can be changed to support safer, healthier behavior.
+Social-influence items reward systems thinking: behavior is maintained by roles, incentives, norms, power, and expectations, and good practice asks how to change those forces to support safer, healthier behavior.

 A team avoids questioning a flawed plan because members value harmony and fear disrupting cohesion.
 Which concept best fits?